rava-dosa/beautiful-jekyll/_posts/2018-08-19-MAPREDUCE.md

 #### Distributed Cache
 * DistributedCache distributes application-specific, large, read-only files efficiently.
-* Applications specify the files to be cached via urls (hdfs://) in the Job.
-The DistributedCache assumes that the files specified via hdfs:// urls are already present on the FileSystem.
+* Applications specify the files to be cached via urls (**hdfs://**) in the Job.
+The DistributedCache assumes that the files specified via **hdfs:// urls** are already present on the FileSystem.
 * The files/archives can be distributed by setting the property mapreduce.job.cache.{files or archives}.
 If more than one file/archive has to be distributed, they can be added as comma separated paths.
-The properties can also be set by APIs Job.addCacheFile(URI)/ Job.addCacheArchive(URI) and Job.setCacheFiles(URI[])/ Job.setCacheArchives(URI[]) where URI is of the form hdfs://host:port/absolute-path#link-name.
+The properties can also be set by APIs Job.addCacheFile(URI)/ Job.addCacheArchive(URI) and **Job.setCacheFiles(URI[])/ Job.setCacheArchives(URI[])** where URI is of the form **hdfs://host:port/absolute-path#link-name**.
 * In Streaming, the files can be distributed through command line option -cacheFile/-cacheArchive.

 #### Profiling